-Since hockey is a sport where you depend a lot on your legs and on making fast turn, you really depend a lot on your knees as well.
-This can lead to a sprain in your medial collateral ligament.
+Since hockey is a sport where you depend a lot on your legs and on making a fast turn, you really depend a lot on your knees as well.
+This can lead to a knee sprain in your medial collateral ligament.
 In particular, the pushing off motion you make with your leg on the inside with your skate blade can create a strain on the knee.
 This is again why it’s important to be careful about overdoing it and being vigilant when it comes to before and after leg stretches, in this case including the knee.

 It’s also important to not overdo it during practices and skirmishes when there are fewer officials around to carefully enforce rules designed to protect players from these sorts of injuries.